 - Andrew Siemion (2012, Bower & Werthimer (co-chairs), thesis)

 Until Andrew Siemion’s dissertation at Berkeley Paul Horowitz was responsible for supervising 100% of all SETI dissertations!
 Thanks, Paul!
 Of these six, three are professional astronomers today, Mead is at Apple, and Coldwell works in a astronomy-related industry (I don’t know where Darren Leigh is and Darren Leigh describes his career here).

 This is not to say that no other graduate students have done work on the topic.
 Here are a few of the (presumably many) theses that had a significant SETI component:

 And there has also been a lot of doctoral work in the social sciences studying SETI itself, for instance in this thesis by Daniel Romesberg.

-I’m also aware of five current graduate students who have or have planned for major (50-100%) components of their dissertation work to be searching for intelligent life in the universe:
+I’m also aware of three current graduate students who have or have planned for major (50-100%) components of their dissertation work to be searching for intelligent life in the universe: